 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Missouri’s top 10 exports accounted for almost a third (30%) of the overall value of the state’s global shipments.
+Missouri’s top 10 exports accounted for 26.9% of the overall value of the state’s global shipments.

-The leading decliner among Missouri’s top 10 export products were bombs and mines via a -28.2% drop year over year.
+The leading decliner among Missouri’s top 10 export products were aircraft including engines and other parts via a -54.2% drop year over year.

 More Key Facts